 The Falkland Islands are featured in this radar image captured by the Copernicus Sentinel-1 mission.

-The Falkland Islands lie in the South Atlantic Ocean, around 500 km northeast of the southern tip of South America.
+The Falkland Islands lie in the South Atlantic Ocean, around 500 km (310 mi) northeast of the southern tip of South America.
 The Falklands comprise two main islands, West Falkland and East Falkland, as well as hundreds of other smaller islands and islets, which form a total land area approximately five times the size of Luxembourg.
-The two main islands are separated by the Falkland Sound, a channel that averages around 20 km in width.
+The two main islands are separated by the Falkland Sound, a channel that averages around 20 km (12 mi) in width.

 This multi-temporal image combines two radar acquisitions from the Copernicus Sentinel-1 mission taken one month apart to show changes over time.
 The first image was captured on December 29, 2019, while the second was taken on 22 January 2020.
 Here, the main changes between acquisitions occurred in the open ocean, with the bright red colors showing wavy waters in December 2019.

-The Copernicus Sentinel-1 mission provides continuous sampling of the seas, offering information on wind and waves.
+The Copernicus Sentinel-1 mission provides a continuous sampling of the seas, offering information on wind and waves.
 This is useful for understanding interactions between waves and currents and to improve efficiency for shipping and wave-energy applications, potentially producing economic benefits.

 The islands are covered with grasslands, but not trees, which are widely used as pastureland for sheep and cattle.
 The islands are also an important habitat and breeding grounds for birds, penguins, and seals.